Irina Tokmakova: Life

 Irina Tokmakova was born in Moscow to Perch Manukian (an Armenian, whose Russified name was Pyotr Manukov), an electrical engineer, and Lidia Diligenskaya, a paediatrician at a local orphanage.

 During the Second World War, she and her sister were sent to Penza to stay with relatives.
 For a while, there was no news from her parents, but some time later, her mother's orphanage was evacuated to Penza, and her parents were able to join her.
 They lived in Penza till 1943, after which they returned to Moscow, where the orphanage was re-established.

 Manukova graduated from high school with a gold medal in 1948.
 She had been writing poetry from her childhood onwards, but feeling that she lacked a literary talent, she decided to take up a career in languages.
 In 1953, she graduated from the philological department of the Moscow State University.
 She then entered a postgraduate programme in general and comparative linguistics, and began to work as an interpreter.

 Manukova married Leo Tokmakov, an illustrator.
 Their son, Vasily Tokmakov, also became a writer of children's fiction.

+Death

 Irina Tokmakova died in Moscow on 5 April 2018.